wp-plugins/kw-essential-share-buttons/Readme.txt

 == Description ==

 An ultra light way to display mini buttons for sharing post directly on social media.
-Buttons and popup for pinterest, linkedin, facebook, google +1, twitter, windows live.
-Buttons are visible on each post in home page loop and in if is single view.
-No configuration needed.

 * It is not filled options.
-Zero option, only essential buttons and only 3ko.
+Zero option, only essential buttons and only <s>3ko</s> now 6ko.
-* A simple plugin to display facebook like button, google +1 button, twitter button, msn live share button only on posts, without administration options.
+* A simple plugin to display Buttons and popup for pinterest, linkedin, facebook, google +1, twitter, windows live, without administration options.
 * No settings to change, this plugin added automatically multiple sharing buttons in your posts.

+If you have some css problem view FAQ http://wordpress.org/extend/plugins/kw-essential-share-buttons/faq/

 == Installation ==